Resources for Surrogates

 Understanding Your Rights and Responsibilities

-Before you approach your boss or coworkers, it’s essential to understand your rights and responsibilities as a surrogate.
-Familiarize yourself with your company’s policies regarding medical leave, pregnancy, and family-related matters.
-Consult with your HR department if needed.
-Knowing your rights will empower you to have an informed and confident conversation.
+Before approaching your boss or coworkers, take time to understand your workplace rights.
+Review your company’s policies on medical leave, pregnancy, and family-related matters.
+If needed, consult with your HR department.
+Knowing your rights will allow you to feel empowered, supported, and prepared when discussing surrogacy with your employer.

 Talking to Your Boss: A Step-by-Step Approach